svelteuidev/svelteui/apps/docs/src/pages/core/group.md

 ## Group children

 <Alert icon={InfoCircled}  title="Important" color="blue">
    Group will work only with elements and components that render elements.
-Strings, numbers, fragments and other parts will not have correct styles:
+Strings, numbers, fragments and other parts will not have correct styles.
 </Alert>

 ```svelte